 Strengths

-TigerConnect's primary advantage is its breadth of integration.
-The platform connects to over 150 healthcare systems including Epic, Oracle Health, MEDITECH, nurse call systems, and physiological monitors.
-Its alarm management module is FDA-cleared as a Class II medical device, meaning it can receive and route alerts from patient monitors with regulatory backing.
+TigerConnect stands out for its wide range of links to other systems.
+It ties into over 150 healthcare tools.
+These include Epic, Oracle Health, MEDITECH, nurse call, and patient monitors.
+Its alarm module has FDA clearance as a Class II medical device.
+This lets it receive and route alerts from monitors with full regulatory backing.

-The scheduling engine is tightly coupled with the messaging system.
-When an alert fires, TigerConnect can route it to the on-call provider for that specific unit, shift, and role — without requiring a separate scheduling lookup.
+The schedule engine feeds right into the messaging system.
+When an alert fires, it goes to the on-call provider for that unit, shift, and role.
+No extra lookup is needed.

 Notification Capabilities

-TigerConnect supports role-based messaging, priority-tiered alerts, and read-receipt tracking with escalation timers.
-Alerts from integrated systems (nurse call, lab, telemetry) are routed through configurable workflows that can filter by severity, unit, and care team assignment.
-The platform provides delivery confirmation and escalation when messages go unread, which is critical for time-sensitive clinical communication.
+TigerConnect supports role-based messaging, tiered alert levels, and read receipts with escalation timers.
+Alerts from nurse call, lab, and heart monitors flow through setup workflows.
+These filter by severity, unit, and care team.
+The platform tracks delivery and escalates unread messages.
+This is vital for time-sensitive clinical alerts.

 Weaknesses